-This morning we commence the exploration of Japan's capital and largest city visiting two gardens, the University of Tokyo Botanical Garden Koishikawa and Shukkeien Bonsai Museum set up by the famous Bonsai Master Kkunio Kobayashi.
+This morning we commence the exploration of Japan's capital and largest city visiting the Shunkaen Bonsai Museum set up by the famous Bonsai Master Kkunio Kobayashi.
 Upon entering there is a 1000 year old pine tree in front of the house.
+We then visit one of Tokyo's most iconic locations the Imperial Palace East Gardens.
 At first glance, Tokyo might seem similar to other great Asian cities like Singapore or Shanghai, with its gleaming glass skyscrapers and busy, fashionable shops.
 But you'll soon begin to notice some of the many fascinating differences – like the spotlessly clean and surprisingly quiet streets.
 There's no beeping of horns here, that would be far too impolite!

 After we savour some Japanese cuisine at our included lunch, we experience the famous Shinto Meiji shrine, dedicated to one of its past emperors.
 Set in outstandingly lush parkland, this is a working religious site where you may be lucky enough to see a typical Japanese marriage underway.

-This morning we visit Tokyo’s Asakusa district including the peaceful and tranquil Hamarikyu Garden, a serene location within the vast City.
-Full of traditional small houses and shops, it’s a unique insight into the Tokyo of a hundred years ago.
-We will then transfer by boat down the Sumida River to Ginza, widely recognised as one of the world’s most luxurious shopping destinations.
-It’s brimming with ultra-modern department stores, boutiques, restaurants and coffee houses.
-Your afternoon is free to shop, explore, or perhaps indulge in some fascinating people-watching.
+We take a short transfer by boat down the Sumida River to the area of Ginza (widely recognised as one of the world's most luxurious shopping destinations) where we discover the peaceful and tranquil Hama-rikyu Gardens.
+Your afternoon is free to explore, shop or perhaps indulge in some fascinating people-watching.
 Alternatively for more exploring take the included one way ticket monorail from Shimbashi.

 Another option is to head to the Tokyo National Museum, just a few stops on the metro.
 Here you’ll find the world’s largest collection of Japanese art, with pottery, painting and prints, textiles, fashion and oriental antiquities.